City hub

 Typical vibe

-Early meets, photo runs, rainy-season traction talk
+Early meets, photo runs, rainy-season traction talk, AWD, EV, and clean street builds

 Good sign